1995 San Diego Chargers–New York Giants game: The conditions

 The New York metropolitan area had been experiencing a more active than normal storm season as winter approached in December 1995.
 In the nine days leading up to this particular game, three significant storms had blown through the area.
-The last of these three was the most severe of the storms, as the area surrounding the Meadowlands received upwards of nine to twelve inches of new snow on top of what had already been sitting on the ground from the previous two.
+The last of these three was the most severe, as the area surrounding the Meadowlands received upwards of nine to twelve inches of new snow on top of what had already been sitting on the ground from the previous two.

-Stadium maintenance workers managed to clear out the aisles before the game started so fans were able to get to their seats.
-Much of the seating areas were still covered in snow, however, and had been sitting exposed to the elements for three days prior to the game.
+Maintenance workers at the Meadowlands managed to clear out the aisles before the game started so fans could access their seats.
+Many seating areas were still covered in snow, however, and had been sitting exposed to the elements for three days prior to the game.
 Entering the weekend, wind chills in the area were below freezing and any snow that had been left behind had frozen over.
 Attendance that day was significantly below full capacity, due in part to the weather and icy conditions and also because of the Giants’ poor play to that point.
 Just over 50,000 fans showed up for the game.

-To pass the time, some fans began making snowballs and tossing them at each other.
-More and more fans began joining in the snowball fights and stadium security began to lose control of the situation.
+To pass the time, some fans began making snowballs and ice balls and tossing them at each other.
+As more and more fans joined in the snowball fights, stadium security started to lose control of the situation.
+A Pittsburgh Steelers fan was chased out of his seat after being bombarded by snowballs.
+A security guard tried to intervene, only to be pelted himself; the fan was ultimately chased out of the stadium.
 Eventually, the snowballs began making their way out of the stands and onto the field of play, which made an already dangerous situation significantly worse as the safety of the players and coaches of both teams was in jeopardy due to the frozen projectiles coming from the crowd.
+For example, an NBC cameraman mounted on a platform that followed the play along the Chargers sideline was frequently hit with snowballs.
 In all, ten of the stadium's security guards were injured, fourteen fans were arrested, and 175 were removed from the stadium.
-Things got so out of control that Chargers players did not bother to take their helmets off once they reached the sideline for concern that they might be struck in their heads.
+Things got so out of control that Chargers players did not remove their helmets once they reached the sideline for concern that they might be struck in their heads.
 Will McDonough, who as noted above was reporting on the sidelines, had to hide under a kicking net so he could avoid being hit with the icy projectiles.